 If you feel that you may have a heel fracture and want to know if you need to contact FAASNY’s Podiatrist in NYC, the following are some symptoms that may indicate a fracture of the heel bone:

 - Bruising – the foot may become bruised around the fracture, so check for heel bruises

 - Sudden pain – sharp or shooting pain in the foot or heel is always an indicator of something amiss, but can often indicate a heel fracture specifically

 - Swelling – if you experience unexpected swelling, especially if it persists, seek medical help

 - Inability to bear weight – if putting weight on your foot or heel (as in walking) isn’t possible, you likely have a fracture or other serious injury

-If you have experienced any of these symptoms or possible circumstances and are concerned about the possibility of a fracture, contact FAASNY to connect with a Manhattan foot surgeon and begin seeking treatment today.
+If you have experienced any of these symptoms or possible circumstances and are concerned about the possibility of a fracture, contact FAASNY to connect with a podiatrist in NYC and begin seeking treatment today.